doswelleth-zz/prodigy/README.md

 This ensures initialized contracts get executed and settled.

-Players and parties are notably unknown to one another and are self-interestedly incentivized to legitimize contracts.
+Players and parties are notably unknown to one another and are self-interestedly invested in settling contracts.

 Random parties may browse the parties section of the website and inspect uninitialized contracts, and work on them for a fee of 1% of a given contract's price.